AmtTawsik/photo-phactory/README.md

-# SKILL-ONLINE #
+# PHOTO-PHACTORY #

 ### Live Site Link : https://skill-online.web.app/ ###

 ### Live Server Link :https://skill-online-server.vercel.app/category/ ###

-#### Features and Functionality : ####
+### Features and Functionality : ###

-* This is a website that provide a skill & quality learning platform.
+* This is a website that provide some Photography services and Rate our services.
 * There is a home page in this website, Where you get some info. about this website.
-* There is a FAQ page where you can get some answer of FAQ.
+* In the Home page there is a FAQ section, where you can get some answer of FAQ.
-* There is a blog page where you can see some blog about progmaing.
+* There is a blog page where you can see some blog about progmmaing.
-* There is a course page where you can find some course and you can bye all the course.
+* There is a Services page where you can find some service and you can Rate all the service.
 * In this website user can login by email and password.
-* they can also login with google and github account.
+* User can also login with google account.

-#### List of Technologies (frameworks, libraries)
+### List of Technologies (frameworks, libraries) ###

 * React Js
 * Tailwind CSS
+* react-photo-view
-* react-to-pdf
+* react-helmet-async
 * react-router-dom
 * Firebase
+* MongoDB